ocaml/omd/ABOUT.md

 Miscellaneous notes
 -------------------

-- There's been absolutely no effort in making Omd fast, but it should be amongst the fastest parsers of Markdown, just thanks to the fact that it is implemented in OCaml.
+- There's been absolutely no effort in making OMD fast, but it should be amongst the fastest parsers of Markdown, just thanks to the fact that it is implemented in OCaml.
 That being said, there's quite some room for performance improvements.
 One way would be to make a several-pass